Kamigamo-jinja Shrine 上賀茂神社

-Located about three and a half kilometers upriver from neighboring Shimogamo Shrine , Kamigamo Shrine and its spacious grounds are surrounded by a quiet neighborhood just waiting to be explored.
+Located about three and a half kilometers upriver from neighboring Shimogamo-jinja Shrine , Kamigamo-jinja Shrine and its spacious grounds are surrounded by a quiet neighborhood waiting to be explored.

 The shrine grounds host a handicrafts market on the fourth Sunday of every month

-One of Kyoto's biggest festivals, the Aoi Matsuri, is hosted at the two Kamo shrines
+One of Kyoto's biggest festivals, the Kamo Festival, which is also known as the Aoi Matsuri, is hosted at the two Kamo shrines

 The shrine site is easily accessible by local trains and buses.

-Kamigamo is said to have been built at the end of the seventh century, even before the founding of Kyoto itself.
-The grounds of the shrine are simply massive, spanning approximately 660,000 square meters, encompassing even the mountain that sits behind it.
+Kamigamo-jinja is said to have been built at the end of the 7th century, even before the capital was moved to Kyoto.
+The grounds of the shrine are massive, spanning approximately 660,000 square meters, encompassing even the mountain that sits behind it.

 Every May the shrine hosts one of Kyoto's three main festivals, the Aoi Matsuri .
-The festival's main event is the parade from the Imperial Palace to the Kamo shrines, and features over 500 participants dressed up in the aristocratic style of the Heian period (794-1185).
+The festival's highlight is the parade from the Imperial Palace to the Kamo shrines and features over 500 participants dressed up in the aristocratic style of the Heian period (794-1185).

-The shrine is surrounded by white earthen walls with stone foundations, which make up the neighborhood of traditional houses where Shinto priests affiliated with the shrine once lived.
+Near the shrine there is a neighborhood of traditional houses where Shinto priests affiliated with the shrine once lived.
 The national government has named it an Important Traditional Residential Area.
-At least one of the houses is open to the public.

 * The information on this page may be subject to change due to COVID-19.